Contempt proceedings against Firdous: Justice Maqbool’s note endorses majority judgment

 ISLAMABAD: Justice Maqbool Baqar, in his dissenting note in the Justice Qazi Faez Isa case, endorsed the majority judgment for initiation of contempt of court proceedings against Dr Firdous Ashiq Awan.

-Firdous Ashiq Awan said that she could not think of bringing dishonour to courts and judges as she always keep judges and courts in high esteem.
-She said that he had even least idea of throwing humiliation to the judges and courts in the said press conference and she had no such intention.
-She said that she is a law abiding citizen and has never thought of violating laws of the land.
+Firdous said that she could not think of bringing dishonour to courts and judges as she always keep judges and courts in high esteem.
+She said he had even least idea of throwing humiliation to judges and courts in the said press conference and she had no such intention.
+She said she is a law abiding citizen and has never thought of violating laws of the land.